visgl/deck.gl/docs/api-reference/geo-layers/quadkey-layer.md

 # QuadkeyLayer

-The QuadkeyLayer renders filled and/or stroked polygons, with geometry automatically calculated based on an quadkey (geospatial index).
+The QuadkeyLayer renders filled and/or stroked polygons, with geometry automatically calculated based on a quadkey (geospatial index).

 `QuadkeyLayer` is a [CompositeLayer](/docs/api-reference/core/composite-layer.md).